How to Get to Mercedes-Benz Stadium on Matchday

 Five Points remains the key downtown transfer station because Red, Gold, Blue, and Green lines meet there.
 Fans staying near Midtown, Buckhead, College Park, or the airport should plan their transfer before matchday instead of working it out in a crowded station.

-Metro and MARTA Rail
+how to get to Mercedes-Benz Stadium: Metro and MARTA Rail

 The closest rail stop is SEC District Station, formerly known as Dome/GWCC/CNN Center.
 MARTA says fans should exit there for Mercedes-Benz Stadium, State Farm Arena, the Georgia World Congress Center, and Centennial Olympic Park.